National Supervisory Commission: Background

 The National Supervisory Commission was formed as part of a series of reforms to China's anti-corruption system during the first term of Xi Jinping as General Secretary of the Communist Party.
 The NSC roots originated from the imperial Chinese supervision system which originated in the Qin and Han dynasties.
 The system has been functioning for more than two thousand years.
 The names and structures of the supervisory offices may vary from one dynasty to another.
 However, they share the same values.
 For centuries, these offices aimed to uphold justice, enforce discipline and supervise government ethics.
 To achieve the goals, government officials periodically investigated, conducted visits and reported cases of impeachment to emperors.

-After the 1911 Revolution, the founder of the Republic of China, Sun Yat-sen advocated a five-power constitution to spearhead the Chinese revolution.
+After the 1911 Revolution, the founder of the Republic of China, Sun Yat-sen advocated a five-power constitution.
 Drawing from the Western separation of powers (three branches: a legislature, an executive, and a judiciary), he added another two traditional Chinese government powers, examination and supervision (control), to propose the Five-Power Constitution.
 The Constitution of the Republic of China was promulgated in 1947 which made the Control Yuan a parliamentary chamber until the reforms of 1991 which it became the sole auditory body in Taiwan.

 While the Communist Party had institutionalized internal mechanisms for combating corruption in some form since its founding and the establishment of the People's Republic of China in 1949, it was apparent that it was largely ineffective at curbing systemic corruption, and otherwise had no legal basis, as the main organ tasked with combating corruption and malfeasance, the Central Commission for Discipline Inspection, was a party organ, not a state one.

 Prior to Xi's anti-corruption campaign, offenses were often prosecuted at the direction of local party authorities through their control of local Commissions for Discipline Inspection (CDIs) and procuratorial organs.
 While these authorities theoretically reported to their superior commissions at the next higher level of administration (i.e. the municipal organ would report to the provincial one, the provincial organ would report into the CCDI), in addition to answering to the local party leadership, in reality the local CDIs only answered to local party leaders, as they controlled the budgets, personnel, and resources of these organizations.
 This often led to arbitrary exercise of power and political selectiveness in the targets of corruption efforts.